unjs/jiti/README.md

 - Type: Boolean
 - Default: `false`

-Return the default export of a module at the top-level
+Return the `.default` export of a module at the top-level.

 ## Development